UKHO/docs/software-engineering-policies/Containers/ContainerPolicy.md

 ## Motivation

-Containers are in use in Data Science and Software Engineering, both in development, test and production environments.
+Containers are in use in Data Science and Software Engineering, in all environments of development, test and production.
 This policy defines the use and deployment for current and future usage.

 ## Policy